by Ron B. Minson, MD

 Shortly after starting their program of sound and movement therapy, we’d hear reports of being more stable moving around the kitchen during meal preparation, more confidence going up and down stairs.
 In fact, we also had reports of improvements in a common contributor to falls, faulty depth perception.
 And depth perception is important for driving, putting things in a hot oven and any time you have to judge how far away an object is.

 The great news is that anyone can improve balance throughout the lifespan.
 Prevention and rehabilitation both play significant roles.
 First step: have a healthcare professional assess your balance.
 Exercise to strengthen the muscles that have changed with age.
 Include flexibility as part of your routine – stretching, yoga.
-Then, to accelerate your improvement, combine the iLs Focus System with a movement or exercise plan at home.
+Then, to accelerate your improvement, combine our Focus System with a movement or exercise plan at home.